Provide specifics on what first tranche of IMF loan will be used for – Jantuah to Ofori Atta

 Source: starrfm.com.gh

-The Chairman of the Political Affairs Committee of the Convention Peoples Party(CPP), Lawyer Kwame Jantuah is demanding specifics on what the first tranche of the International Monetary Fund(IMF) loan will be used for as the country prepares to receive the first tranche on Friday, May 19, 2023.
+The Chairman of the Political Affairs Committee of the Convention Peoples Party(CPP), Lawyer Kwame Jantuah is demanding specifics on what the first tranche of the International Monetary Fund(IMF) loan will be used for as the country prepares to receive the first tranche today.

-The IMF on Wednesday, May 17, 2023, announced that it has approved a $3bn facility to help revive Ghana’s ailing economy with the first tranche of $600m expected to hit government coffers today, Friday, May 19, 2023.
+The IMF on Wednesday announced that it has approved $3bn facility to help revive Ghana’s ailing economy with the first tranche of $600m expected to hit government coffers today, Friday May 19, 2023.

-Government is optimistic this will better a lot of Ghanaians.
+Government is optimistic this will better the lot of Ghanaians.
 But the Minority in Parliament believes otherwise.

 “… I heard the Finance Minister when he said the IMF $600 first tranche that is coming we are going to use it for government programmes, what programmes?
 Like before, oh, we are using it for X, but we are doing Y. You don’t delve deep into the nitty gritty for people to understand.
 You have to delve into it.